sintef-ocean/conan-spral/README.md

 ## Known recipe issues

-  - This recipe does not yet build mumps on Windows
+  - Does not work on Windows msvc yet
-  - `with_cpp=True` is only available for static builds